GreatDevelopers/Newsletter_2025/Content/ME_PE/ME_PE.md

 ## Industry Institute Meet Organized

 <p align=justify>

-This meet was organized by Department of Mech. & Prod.
-Engg. and Industrial Relation Cell, GNDEC.
-The objective of the meet was to share expertise and experience between the industry and Institute; Providing skill and expertise to the students to be successful in the current job market.
-The Prominent industrialists present in the meet were Mr. Jagbir Singh Sokhi, President Sewing Machine Development Cell; Mr. Narinder Bhamra, President Fasteners Manufacturers Assoc. of (India), Mr. Gurpreet Singh Kalhon, Senior Vice president Auto Parts Manufacturers (India); Mr. Harsimerjit Singh, President United Cycle Parts, Ludhiana; Mr. Satnam Singh Makkar, Vice President, United Cycle Parts, Ludhiana.
-Mr. Yashpal Gosian, President; Ludhiana Foundery Culsor; Mr. Kanwalpreet Singh, President Steel Shuttering, Ludhiana; Mr. Ashok Midha, MD Shubham Electrical; Mr. Amrik Singh, Director; NEXO Industries; Mr. Arshdeep Singh, Director, Pioneer Cranes; Mr. Sunil Bansal, MD Compac Technology India, Mr. Kulwinder Singh, MD, Barnala Engineers; Mr. Suman Singh, Arora Steels;
+In collaboration with Blue Star India, a skill development center was inaugurated in mechanical and Production Engineering Department on 20th January, 2026.
+Er.
+Akshat Sharma, Assistant Vice President, Blue Star Ltd. India was chief gust for the inauguration ceremony.
+This is the first such center in North India.
+This facility will be utilized for training of the staff and students in the field of refrigeration and Air conditioning.

-Prof. J.S.
-Grewal and Dr. Sehijpal Singh (Principal, GNDEC) welcomed the participants.
-Dr. Jatinder Kapoor, Dean Industrial Relation Cell, highlighted the objectives of the meet.
-Dr. Harmeet Singh (HOD MPE) proposed the vote of Thanks.
+Prof. Harmeet Singh (HOD MPE) and Dr. Sehijpal Singh (Principal, GNDEC) welcomed the participants.
+Prof. Lakhvir Singh Khana highlighted the objectives of the skill development center.
+Prof. Davinder Singh Bhogal proposed the vote of Thanks.

 </p>